easybuilders/easybuild/docs/Easyconfigs_index.rst

 ``eb --create-index`` can be used to create an index file for a particular directory that holds a (large) set of easyconfig files.

-The index file (a hidden file named '``.eb-path-index``') will be created in the specified directory, and will contain a list of (relative) paths of all files in that directory, along with some metadata: the time at which the index file has created, and a timestamp that indicates how long the index is considered to be valid (see :ref:`easyconfigs_index_max_age`).
+The index file (a hidden file named ``.eb-path-index``) will be created in the specified directory.
+It will contain a list of (relative) paths for all files in that directory, along with some metadata: the time at which the index file has created and a timestamp that indicates how long the index is considered to be valid (see :ref:`easyconfigs_index_max_age`).

 .. note::
   Make sure to create an index for the correct path.

-  When searching for easyconfig files, EasyBuild will *not* recurse into subdirectories of the locations it considers (see :ref:`robot_search_path`), other than the ones it considers based on the name of the software for which it is trying to find an easyconfig file (like ``t/TensorFlow/`` when searching for an easyconfig file for ``TensorFlow``).
+  The search for easyconfig files performed by EasyBuild will *not* recurse into subdirectories of the locations it considers (see :ref:`robot_search_path`), other than those with a name matching the software for which it is trying to find an easyconfig file (like ``t/TensorFlow/`` when searching for an easyconfig file for ``TensorFlow``).

-  Hence, if the directory where your easyconfig files are housed in has an ``easybuild/easyconfigs`` subdirectory (for example, a working copy of the ``easybuild-easyconfigs`` repository), create the index *in* that subdirectory, rather than in the higher-level directory.
+  Hence, if the directory housing your easyconfig files has an ``easybuild/easyconfigs`` subdirectory (for example, a working copy of the ``easybuild-easyconfigs`` repository), create the index *in* that subdirectory, rather than in the higher-level directory.